 The University of South Carolina has procedures in place to protect faculty, staff and students in the pursuit and creation of valuable ideas and solutions.
 Here's how the university's Intellectual Property Policy protects inventors as well as project sponsors who have invested time and resources in the project.

-Industry Partner Protections
+Industry Sponsor Protections

 If a Capstone project is sponsored by a private company, that company will have invested time and resources into the project and will want to ensure that they can benefit from the project, which generally means that the company must have access to and control over any project-related developments.
 Otherwise, any advancements made could become unavailable to the sponsor, or even be provided to its competition.
 In order to protect sponsor interests, all students who create an invention related to a sponsored project will assign ownership of such invention to USC, and USC will then provide a perpetual, royalty-free, non-exclusive license to the sponsor.
 Or, if the sponsor desires, they can negotiate a fee-bearing exclusive license which might produce income to all individuals involved in the project.
 Such licenses consolidate the invention with the company, thereby permitting the company to make a return on its investment in exchange for the risk that the company assumed in sponsoring the Capstone project.
 As always, any revenue that USC receives after costs, will be shared with the inventors as per USC's Intellectual Property Policy.

 Capstone project participants must also agree to protect all proprietary or confidential information provided by the project sponsor.
 This is information that is not available from other public sources, and it will be marked as proprietary or confidential when it is received.
 Participating individuals may be asked to sign a confidentiality agreement attesting that confidential information will not be disclosed.